Visit our Contact Us page for any questions.

 COVID-19 TRAVEL CONSIDERATIONS

 Many areas worldwide are experiencing COVID-19 outbreaks and have taken actions that may limit traveler mobility, including quarantines and border restrictions.
 Even countries, jurisdictions, or areas where cases have not been reported may restrict travel without notice.
 If students are participating in programs in Level 1 or 2, or approved Level 3 locations, it is essential that they confirm their ability to travel to and enter the location and adhere to any additional requirements or restrictions that may be in place.
 Please note that situations are continuing to evolve, and students should continue to reconfirm this information as the proposed time period for the exchange approaches.

-For more information on the safety and health support available to Gilman Scholars, click here.
+For more information on the safety and health support available to Gilman Scholars, Please check here for more information on the safety and health support available to Gilman Scholars.